rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;She showed him, "Here it is."

-Example (6) shows the same segmentation error involving -i, and for the first time Ms. Lewington misidentifies a prefix-root boundary.
+Example (6) shows the same segmentation error involving -*i*, and for the first time Ms. Lewington misidentifies a prefix-root boundary.
 The verb root is in fact okotag, with an initial /o/.
-In these cases, third person feminine is expressed by the null allomorph ø-.
-Then, what goes unsegmented as "NEROK" is in fact two words: the presentative particle ne, which inflects for the gender of its complement, and the proximal demonstrative ka, which also inflects (differently) for gender.
+In these cases, third person feminine is expressed by the null allomorph *ø*-.
+Then, what goes unsegmented as "NEROK" is in fact two words: the presentative particle *ne*, which inflects for the gender of its complement, and the proximal demonstrative *ka*, which also inflects (differently) for gender.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7\.
 Ikanti, "Oka tera iro sekatsi, onti kipatsi, pogavagetakara onti kipatsi."
 &nbsp;